Azmari

-An Azmari (Amharic: አዝማሪ) is an entertainer who sings and plays traditional string instruments of the Ethiopian Highlands.
+An Azmari (Amharic: አዝማሪ) is an entertainer who sings and plays traditional string instruments.
+The practice comes from the Amhara Region of the Ethiopian highlands.
 They are comparable to medieval European minstrels, bards or West African griots.

 Azmari, who may be either male or female, are skilled at singing extemporized verses, accompanying themselves on either a masenqo (one-stringed fiddle) or krar (lyre).

 Etymology

-Azmari means (to sing or singer) in Amharic.
-Amharas tend to call all musicians Azmari simply because there's no other word in the language denoting a person who plays a musical instrument.
+Azmari (Amharic: አዝማሪ) means (singer) in Amharic.
+Though the tradition originates in Amhara culture, as the practice became further widespread in Ethiopia, it became the primary term.

 History

 The earliest documented mention of the Azmaris goes back to the mid-15th century, and they presumably go back much further.

 Role in society

 Azmaris once played an important role as social critics by improvising sophisticated texts of praise or criticism.
 Azmaris would mock people in high places, and even Emperors were not spared if they were found to be unpopular with the public.
 Azmaris were the first to convey scandals in high places.

 Female Azmaris flourished in feudal Ethiopia.
 They were just like their male counterparts poet-musicians.
 The female musicians are usually wives or lovers of male Azmaris who gradually learned the repertory of their male counterparts.

 Between 1841 and 1843, the English traveller Major William Cornwallis Harris captured the prevailing political atmosphere and attitudes of Sahle Selassie's court towards his enemies in a song of praise played by one of his female chorist (azmari).